darinz/DL/05_CNN/03_architecture_evolution.md

 Pool3 (256@6x6) → FC1 (4096) → FC2 (4096) → FC3 (1000) → Output
 ```

+> **Explanation:**
+> The network stacks more convolutional and pooling layers, increasing depth and capacity.
+The use of ReLU and dropout were key to its success.

 ### Mathematical Innovations

 **ReLU Activation:**
 ```math
 f(x) = \max(0, x)
 ```

+> **Math Breakdown:**
+> - ReLU (Rectified Linear Unit) replaces negative values with zero, introducing non-linearity and helping gradients flow in deep networks.

 **Dropout Regularization:**
 ```math